JoshuaC3/ENGIE-DSC-Automating-IT/README.md

 ﻿# ENGIE-DSC-Automating-IT

 This is the winning solution for the ENGIE Data Science Challenge's *Automating IT Operations using Machine Learning*.
-This model scored (RMSE) 13.438 on the private test set, 12.133 on the public test set and 12.546.
+This model scored (RMSE) 13.438 on the private test set, 12.133 on the public test set and 12.546 in the 5-fold cross validation on my training set.

 ### Requirements